w1l238/DownTune/README.md

 ## Setup (Baremetal)
 1. Visit [Spotify's Documentation](https://developer.spotify.com/documentation/web-api) on their web-api and walkthrough the app creation process to obtain you spotify api keys.
 These are free.
 2. Use those api keys from spotify and paste them into `backend/.env`
-3. You can then run `npm install` in both the `client` and `server` folders, then running `npm run dev` for frontend and `npm index.js` for backend.
+3. You can then run `npm install` in both the `client` and `server` folders, then running `npm run dev` for frontend and `node index.js` for backend.
 Once both are running you should be able to use.

 ## Docker
 If you want to run it in a docker container edit `docker-compose.yml` to your configuration and add your keys in `backend/.env` and run `docker-compose up --build -d` to get it running.